Pro-ana

 Promotion of anorexia is the promotion of behaviors related to the eating disorder anorexia nervosa.
 It is often referred to simply as pro-ana or ana.
 The lesser-used term pro-mia refers likewise to bulimia nervosa and is sometimes used interchangeably with pro-ana.
 Pro-ana groups differ widely in their stances.
 Most claim that they exist mainly as a non-judgmental environment for anorexics; a place to turn to, to discuss their illness, and to support those who choose to enter recovery.
 Others deny anorexia nervosa is a mental illness and claim instead that it is a lifestyle choice that should be respected by doctors and family.

-Pro-ana sites often feature thinspiration (or thinspo): images or video montages of slim women, often celebrities, who may range anywhere from being naturally slim to emaciated with visibly protruding bones.
+Pro-ana sites often feature thinspiration (or thinspo): images or video montages of slim people, often celebrities, who may range anywhere from being naturally slim to emaciated with visibly protruding bones.
 The scientific community recognises anorexia nervosa as a serious illness.
 Some research suggests anorexia nervosa has the highest rate of mortality of any psychological disorder.